Confocal micosopy Confocal micosopy

 Figure 3: Schematic diagram of a point-scanning confocal microscope

-Nipkow disk type
+Spinning disk type

 For detection, CMOS cameras are primarily used, and their sensitivity and noise performance significantly impact the signal-to-noise ratio of the images.

-The Nipkow disk confocal microscope has the advantage of minimizing sample fading due to weak excitation light during multipoint scanning, similar to resonant scanner confocal microscopes.
+The spinning disk confocal microscope has the advantage of minimizing sample fading due to weak excitation light during multipoint scanning, similar to resonant scanner confocal microscopes.
 However, it tends to have lower sensitivity compared to point-scanning confocal microscopes.

 Example images